Everything You Need to Know About Day 18 of the World Cup

 Everything You Need to Know About Day 18 of the World CupJuly 2, 2018

-Day 18 of the 2018 FIFA World Cup will see two more teams qualify for the quarter finals, as Mexico take on Brazil and Belgium face Japan.
+Day 18 of the 2018 FIFA World Cup will see two more teams qualify for the quarter-finals, as Mexico take on Brazil and Belgium face Japan.

-The Selecao and El Tri should bring the fireworks early, as both sides bring a very different philosophy to the table.
+The Selecao and El Tri should bring the fireworks early on Monday, as both sides bring a very different philosophy to the table.
 The Brazilians love to control the ball, while Mexico are not afraid to sit back and counter―it's a perfect cocktail for a great match.

 Later in the day, the Red Devils will start their fixture with Samurai Blue as the favourites, but many of the contenders have so far struggled in the tournament.